core-wg/uri-path-abbrev/draft-amsuess-core-shopinc.md

 Apart from the format and repeatability, the option's properties only deviate from the Uri-Path (for which it stands in) in that this option is safe to forward.
-This has unfortunate consequences for the interactions with the Proxy-URI option, but is generally desirable:
+This has consequences for the interactions with the Proxy-URI option, but is generally desirable:
 It allows the option to be used with proxies that do not implement the option.